collectiveidea/delayed_job_mongoid/README.md

 Delayed::Worker.plugins << Delayed::Plugins::MongoSilencer
 ```

-To ensure thread safety, this plugin requires your Mongoid and/or
+To ensure thread safety, this plugin requires your `Mongo::Logger.logger`
-Mongo loggers to be instances of `ActiveSupport::Logger`.
+to be an instance of `ActiveSupport::Logger` class.
+It will ignore instances
-It will ignore instances of the Ruby standard library `Logger` class.
+of the Ruby standard library `Logger` class.

 ### Customizing Job Class